 The Sumidagawa Dog is a pork sausage smoked slowly over cherry wood chips which add a rich aroma and flavor.
 The cherry wood chips are also a nod to the Sumida River area which is known as a great spot for viewing cherry blossoms.

 This nicely crispy dog is served on a toasted bun and can be ordered with or without cheese.
-You can also add a variety of toppings including jalapeño peppers, relish, and coleslaw to create your own version of the Sumidagawa Dog.
+You can also add a variety of toppings including jalapeño peppers, relish, and pineapples to create your own version of the Sumidagawa Dog.

 トマト